 Pause Frames

-Pause frames are an older congestion control mechanism that causes all traffic on a link between two devices (two switches or a host and switch) to stop transmitting during times of congestion.
+Pause frames are an older flow control mechanism that causes all traffic on a link between two devices (two switches or a host and switch) to stop transmitting during times of congestion.
 Pause frames start and stop depending on how congested the buffer is.
 The value that determines when pause frames start is the xoff value (transmit off).
 When the buffer congestion reaches the xoff point, the switch sends a pause frame to one or more neighbors.
 When congestion drops below the xon point (transmit on), the switch sends an updated pause frame so that the neighbor resumes sending traffic.

 Use Priority Flow Control (PFC) instead of pause frames.